AdaCore/gnatstudio/docs/users_guide/extending.rst

   </xterm_directory>

-As you can see in some of the examples above, some special strings are expanded by GPS just prior to executing the command, for example "%f" and "%d".
+As you can see in some of the examples above, some special strings are expanded by GNAT Studio just prior to executing the command, for example "%f" and "%d".
 See below for a full list.

 More information on chaining commands is provided in :ref:`Chaining_commands`.

-Some actions are also predefined in GPS itself.
+Some actions are also predefined in GNAT Studio itself.
 This includes, for example, aliases expansion and manipulating MDI windows.
 You can display all known actions (both predefined and the ones you defined in your own customization files) by opening the key shortcut editor using the :menuselection:`Edit --> Preferences...` menu.